sabahuddin-ahmad/DWave_traveling-salesperson/SOLUTION.md

+This file contains the output of my solution for the "Travelling Salesperson" problem.

 # Traveling Salesperson

 A traveling salesperson has a list of seven cities to visit exactly once during their route.
 The salesperson wants to take the shortest route possible.